btcpayserver/btcpayserver-doc/HardwareDeployment.md

 # Hardware Deployment

 Andreas Antonopoulos tells us "Not your keys, not your Bitcoin".
 I would like to propose another Bitcoin axiom "Not your hardware, not your node".
 In order to be truly self-sovereign and trustless you should consider running your node(s) on your own hardware and internet connection.
-BTCPayServer is an excellent way to run Bitcoin & Lightning nodes because because you also get merchant functionality.
+BTCPayServer is an excellent way to run Bitcoin & Lightning nodes because you also get merchant capabilities.
 To that end here are instructions to install and host your very own BTCPay Server.

 The process is basically the following: